 At present, several GASB standards apply to preparing financial reports with respect to defined benefit pension plans, specifically: GASB Statement No. 67 (Financial Reporting for Pension Plans) ("GASB 67") which replaced GASB Statement No. 25 (Financial Reporting for Defined Benefit Pension Plans) ("GASB 25"), and GASB Statement No. 68 (Accounting and Financial Reporting for Pensions) ("GASB 68" and, together with GASB 67, the "New GASB Standards") which replaced GASB Statement No. 27 (Accounting for Pensions by State and Local Government Employers) ("GASB 27" and, together with GASB 25, the "Prior GASB Standards"), beginning with the fiscal year ended June 30, 2015.
-GASB 25 and GASB 67 establish standards for financial reporting by pension plans and GASB 27 and GASB 68 establish standards for financial reporting by the governments sponsoring such pension plans.
-GASB 67 and GASB 68, were approved by GASB on June 25, 2012.
-GASB 67 is applicable to fiscal years beginning after June 15, 2014.
-The New GASB Standards have subsequently been modified by GASB Statement No. 71 (Pension Transition for Contributions Made Subsequent to the Measurement Date) and GASB Statement No. 73 (Accounting and Financial Reporting for Pensions and Related Assets).
+GASB 25 and GASB 67 establish standards for financial reporting by pension plans.
+GASB 67 and GASB 68 establish standards for financial reporting by the governments sponsoring such pension plans.
+GASB 67 and GASB 68 is applicable to fiscal years beginning after June 15, 2013.
+GASB 68 is applicable to fiscal years beginning after June 15, 2013.
+GASB 68 is applicable to fiscal years beginning after June 15, 2013.
+GASB 68 statement No. 71 (Pension Transition for Contributions Made Subsequent to the Measurement Date) and GASB Statement No. 73 (Accounting and Financial Reporting for Pensions and Related Assets).

 The system of financial reporting established by the Prior GASB Standards measured the funding of pension plans through the calculation of the Actuarially Required Contribution and a comparison of the contributions actually made by an employer during a given period to such Actuarially Required Contribution for such period.
+The calculation of the Actuarially Required Contribution for such period.
+The calculation of the Actuarially Required Contributions actually Required Contribution for such period.
 The calculation of the Actuarially Required Contribution pursuant to the Prior GASB Standards differs in several ways from the calculation of contributions under the Statutory Funding Plan.
 The differences between the Statutory Funding Plan and the Prior GASB Standards are described in "-Statutory Funding Plan Not in Accordance with Prior GASB Standards" below.